 I doubt anyone could travel through Sumatra and not be totally taken by the beauty of the spired roof houses (the “Rumah Bagonjong”) typical of Minangkabau culture.
 These iconic looking long house homes have become a well known symbol of Indonesian heritage to the point that they are often mimicked in style by the architecture of Indonesian embassies around the globe.

-It can be said that design of these dwellings gives the impression that the buildings are somehow partly suspended in air, via invisible threads of some kind.
-It’s easy to keep gazing admiringly , transfixed in awe, trying to figure out exactly what’s going on with the designs almost as if there were riddle to them somehow (I certainly felt that way anyway).
+It can be said that style of these dwellings give the impression that the buildings are somehow suspended in air, via invisible threads of some kind.
+It’s easy to keep gazing at them admiringly, trying to figure out exactly what’s going on with the designs almost as if there were riddle to them somehow (I certainly felt that way anyway).

 Solok is close to Padang on the central western coast of Sumatra ( licensed, Creative Commons )

-The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for its abundance in Minang style structures, some of which here are over sixty years in age.
-Big hoses, small houses, shops, school, few buildings here fail to incorporate the features of traditional design.
-Some are plain with no adornment and perhaps in need of a little attention but others are definitely well maintained.
+The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for its abundance in Minang style structures, some of which here are over sixty years old.
+Big houses, small houses, shops, schools, not many buildings in Solok fail to include the traditional features of Minang design.
+Some are plain with little adornment and are perhaps in need of a little attention but others are definitely well maintained.

 Traditionally Minang houses are intended for large extended family groups just like the Long Houses found in other parts of South East Asia (Borneo in particular).
-However, in more recent times elegant spire designs feature in smaller individual homes not to mention government buildings too.
+However, in more recent times, elegant spire designs also feature in smaller homes not to mention government buildings too.

 My curiosity got the better of me at one point, I simply had to find out what these homes looked like inside.
 I pulled over and parked in front of a larger Minang home where a lady sat on the porch just in front of the entrance.
-I used the politest half broken Bahasa I could conger and ask if I might peer inside her home.
+I used the politest half broken Bahasa I could come up with and asked if I might peer inside her home.
 To my astonishment, I was given kind nod and made welcome to take look.

 Creecking floor boards, and dim lighting accompanied me through the entrance of the old home.
-As I lifted my gaze inside I found a beautifully kept “log cabin” with leather armchairs, pictures, hanging on walls, mats and rugs.
+As I lifted my gaze inside I found a beautifully kept “log cabin” style home with leather armchairs, pictures, hanging on walls, mats and rugs.
 A kitchen at one end of the open plan space and individual sleeping compartments behind the living area.
-Everything seemed meticulously taken care of and gleaming.
+Everything seemed meticulously taken care of and gleaming with pride.

 Of course I absolutely recommend a trip to Solok if you’re ever travelling through Sumatra.
 You will not be disappointed, it really is like being in a fairy tale.

 Travellingstranger, Copyright 2018, all rights reserved.